Waltham Cross railway station: Early years (1840-1862)

 Following on from negotiations in 1843, the Eastern Counties Railway took over operation of the N&ER from 1 January 1844 paying rent and dividing the profits.

 By the 1860s the railways in East Anglia were in financial trouble, and most were leased to the ECR; they wished to amalgamate formally, but could not obtain government agreement for this until 1862, when the Great Eastern Railway was formed by amalgamation.
 Thus Cheshunt became a GER station in 1862.

 Great Eastern Railway (1862-1922)

 A signal box was provided in 1881 on the up side just north of the road bridge.
 Many years later when the road was widened the box was actually located under the bridge itself.

 In 1885 the station was relocated to the current site south of the road bridge.
 A subsequent renaming to Waltham Cross and Abbey was later rescinded.

 In 1911 the Waltham Abbey and Cheshunt Gas & Coke Co had two sidings on the down side north of the station.
 A three siding goods yard was located on the up side of the line.

 London & North Eastern Railway (1923-1947)

-On 1 January 1923 the GER became part of the London & North Eastern Railway.
+On 1 January 1923 the GER became part of the London and North Eastern Railway.
 During World War 2 the yards were busy with traffic from the Lea Valley armaments industry.